Octuple-precision floating-point format: Octuple-precision examples

 By default, 1/3 rounds down like double precision, because of the odd number of bits in the significand.

 So the bits beyond the rounding point are 0101... which is less than 1/2 of a unit in the last place.

 Implementations

 Octuple precision is rarely implemented since usage of it is extremely rare.
 Apple Inc. had an implementation of addition, subtraction and multiplication of octuple-precision numbers with a 224-bit two's complement significand and a 32-bit exponent.
 One can use general arbitrary-precision arithmetic libraries to obtain octuple (or higher) precision, but specialized octuple-precision implementations may achieve higher performance.

 Hardware support

-There is no known hardware implementation of octuple precision.
+There is no known hardware with native support for octuple precision.